Leo Rover conquers the Moon once more – the final round of the Space Resources Challenge

 The second round

-The whole arena of the challenge had been covered with very fine basalt sand with some areas of materials hidden in the surface for the contestants to identify.
+The whole arena of the challenge was covered with very fine basalt sand with some areas of materials hidden in the surface for the contestants to identify.
 On the competition site, there were also craters and boulders.
 The competing teams’ task was to analyze and identify the material of the lunar rocks, as well as establish their positions on the map.

 Here's an official video of the Space Resources Challenge final round: